(Infection, Kidney; Pyelonephritis)

 - Loss of appetite

-- A serious infection that spreads throughout the body—sepsis
+A serious, life-threatening infection that spreads throughout the body—

 - Chronic infection